Gallery

 Through Peril (2021) 40″ x 60″ folded paper on wood panel, framed (sold)

 Through Peril was from the showcase piece from my 2021 collection and I was thrilled to show it at the Artist Project.
 It was purchased by Manulife, and I am so honoured to be included in a corporate collection where the work would be well preserved and seen by countless more people.
-And I felt it fitting that this piece went to an insurance company.
-As it this piece is about the hard times that we all go through as part of our journey, insurance is something that is often there during the worst ones.

 Radius of Convergence (2022) 24″x30″ Folded paper on wood panel in shadow box (sold)